zhengying-liu/autodl/docker/README.md

 # Docker image for AutoDL competition

-The Docker image used for this [CodaLab competition](http://35.193.242.121/competitions/8) is created with `Dockerfile` in this directory, together with `common.txt`.
+The Docker image used for AutoCV/AutoDL challenge is created with `Dockerfile` in this directory.

-This Dockerfile is inspired by [this Dockerfile](https://github.com/codalab/codalab-competitions/blob/develop/Dockerfile).
+Some common Python packages installed in this Docker image is listed in `requirements.txt`.

 Here is the [link](https://hub.docker.com/r/evariste/autodl/) to Docker Hub.